Devihem/Connect-4-with-Simple-AI/README.md

 The main version is Connect_4_replit.py  ( The other one is with new lines spaces for visualisation in PyCharm )

+- [x] Simple version of Monte Carlo was added !
 ---

 📓 **Game Rules:**